A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Preliminaries

 Our first main insight is that ATSP with arbitrary weights can be reduced to the laminarly-weighted ATSP problem.

-\begin{theorem} Assume we have a polynomial-time algorithm that finds a solution of weight at most $\alpha$ times the Held-Karp lower bound for every laminarly-weighted ATSP instance.
-Then there is a polynomial-time algorithm for the general ATSP problem that finds a solution of weight at most $\alpha$ times the Held-Karp lower bound. \end{theorem} \begin{proof} Consider an arbitrary edge-weighted strongly connected digraph $(G,w)$.
-Let $x$ be an optimal solution to $\LP(G,w)$ and let $(\alpha,y)$ be an optimal solution to $\DUAL(G,w)$ as guaranteed by Lemma~\ref{lem:lam-support}, that is, $y$ has a laminar support $\cal L$.
+\begin{theorem} Assume we have a polynomial-time algorithm that finds a solution of weight at most $\alpha$ times the Held--Karp lower bound for every laminarly-weighted ATSP instance.
+Then there is a polynomial-time algorithm for the general ATSP problem that finds a solution of weight at most $\alpha$ times the Held--Karp lower bound. \end{theorem} \begin{proof} Consider an arbitrary edge-weighted strongly connected digraph $(G,w)$.
+Let $x$ be an optimal solution to $\LP(G,w)$ and let $(\alpha,y)$ be an optimal solution to $\DUAL(G,w)$ as guaranteed by Lemma~\ref{lem:lam-support}, that is, $y$ has a laminar support $\cL$.
 We now define a pair $(G',w')$ as

 We claim that $\cI=(G',\cL,x,y)$ is a laminarly-weighted ATSP instance whose induced weight function $w_\cI$ equals $w'$.
 To see this, recall that $x$ is a primal optimal solution and that $(\alpha,y)$ is a dual optimal solution (for $(G,w)$).
-Therefore complementary slackness implies that every set in $\cal L$ is tight with respect to $x$ and that for every edge $(u,v)\in E(G')$, the weight $w'(u,v) = w(u,v) - \alpha_u + \alpha_v $ equals the sum of $y_S$-values for the sets $S$ crossed by $(u,v)$.
+Therefore complementary slackness implies that every set in $\cL$ is tight with respect to $x$ and that for every edge $(u,v)\in E(G')$, the weight $w'(u,v) = w(u,v) - \alpha_u + \alpha_v $ equals the sum of $y_S$-values for the sets $S$ crossed by $(u,v)$.
 Finally, we have $x_e > 0$ for every $e\in E(G')$ by definition.
 So $\cI$ satisfies all the properties of Definition~\ref{def:lam}, i.e., it is a laminarly-weighted instance.